 Planning preference is to augment an existing port because of its proximity to main supply routes and other facilities.
 Just parking the whole JLOTS capability in the middle of nowhere means roads and offloading hardstanding have to be built from nothing.

-The vast majority of JLOTS is designed for installation and operation between Sea State 2 and 3.
-ELCAS for example ELCAS can survive up to sea state 5 conditions but only operate at a maximum sea state of 2 because of potential damage to the pier and the inability of the cranes to safely offload stores in the associated high wind speeds.
+The vast majority of JLOTS are designed for installation and operation between Sea State 2 and 3.
+ELCAS, for example, ELCAS can survive up to sea state 5 conditions but only operate at a maximum sea state of 2 because of potential damage to the pier.
+The inability of the cranes to safely offload stores in the associated high wind speeds.

-Generally speaking, JLOTS only operates at a maximum of Sea State 2 because of the impacts of crane pendulation, dissimilar motions between large vessels and lighters, surf impinging on causeways and issues caused by surf zone waves on the stability and safety of all components.
+Generally speaking, JLOTS only operates at a maximum of Sea State 2.
+This is because of the impacts of crane pendulation, dissimilar motions between large vessels and lighters, surf impinging on causeways and issues caused by surf zone waves on the stability and safety of all components.

 Elevated Causeway (ELCAS) (Modular)